 Turning inbound from an Arc

-The first time I flew an arc approach in the simulator during my instrument training, we tried the VOR-A into Paine Field, and my approach ground track looked something like this:
+The first time I flew an arc approach in the simulator during my instrument training back in 2018, we tried the VOR-A into Paine Field, and my approach ground track looked something like this:

 I told myself, and my amused CFII, that I wouldn't do that again, and that there must be a better way to turn inbound on that arc, and set about figuring out what that would look like.
 I sketched it out a bit to look like this: